sclorg/s2i-php-container/7.1/README.md

 Description
 -----------

-PHP 7.1 available as docker container is a base platform for building and running various PHP 7.1 applications and frameworks.
+PHP 7.1 available as container is a base platform for building and running various PHP 7.1 applications and frameworks.
 PHP is an HTML-embedded scripting language.
 PHP attempts to make it easy for developers to write dynamically generated web pages.
 PHP also offers built-in database integration